megurte/ContentManagementSystem/README.md

 ## Installation
 1. Download [latest release](https://github.com/megurte/ContentManagementSystem/releases/tag/1.0.0) and install to your project as package
 2. Package already contains SerializeReferenceExtensions `https://github.com/mackysoft/Unity-SerializeReferenceExtensions`.
-If you already have it, exclude mackysoft's files import
+If you already have it, exclude the import of Mackysoft’s files
 3. Create inside of **Resource** folder **CMS** directory to fetch data from there

 ## Usage